Prisma Health–Upstate (PHU) requires accurate, easily accessible and complete sponsored program records.

 - Research expenditures

-Reporting data may be provided for use by parties such as the Scientific Advisory Committee, GHS units, GHS Health Sciences Center partners, GHS chief science officer, GHS leadership and the Joint Board Liaison Committee.
+Reporting data may be provided for use by parties such as the Scientific Advisory Committee, PHU units, PHU Health Sciences Center partners, PHU Chief Science Officer, PHU leadership and the Joint Board Liaison Committee.

 Managing sponsored programs successfully requires consistent treatment regarding government regulation, GHS policies and sponsor guidelines, terms and conditions.
 This applies to all sponsored programs.
 Costs must be charged under three criteria: